Correlation Between IShares Core and Quadravest Preferred

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in iShares Core SPTSX are ranked lower than 36 (%) of all global equities and portfolios over the last 90 days.
-In spite of very unfluctuating fundamental indicators, IShares Core may actually be approaching a critical reversion point that can send shares even higher in August 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in iShares Core SPTSX are ranked lower than 30 (%) of all global equities and portfolios over the last 90 days.
+In spite of very unfluctuating fundamental indicators, IShares Core displayed solid returns over the last few months and may actually be approaching a breakup point.

 Quadravest Preferred